cmgoffena13/Modern-Python-Project-Template/README.md

    - Override the environment variables in code if static

 The settings setup allows for us to easily set the current environment by declaring `ENV_STATE=` and then we can declare all of our environment variables with the appropriate prefix (DEV, TEST, PROD).
 This has numerous benefits:
  1. We explicitly declare our environment.
-No confusion.
+Ex. `ENV_STATE=DEV`
  2. We explicitly declare our variables with the correct prefix.
-Ex.
-DEV_DATABASE_URL.
-No confusion.
+Ex. `DEV_DATABASE_URL`
  3. We can overwrite variables for specific environment.
 Ex.
 Hardcoding DATABASE_URL in TestConfig with a sqlite database.

 ## Logger